FrandsenGroup/diffpy.mpdf/README.md

     >>> python setup.py install

-## Documentation
+## Documentation and Helpful Examples
-Please see http://pythonhosted.org/diffpy.mpdf/ for the documentation.
-(Note as of June 2021: This documentation is out of date.
-New docs coming in the future.)
+Complete documentation is available in the doc folder of this repository.

+Several examples to help you get started with mPDF analysis are available as jupyter notebooks at https://github.com/FrandsenGroup/mPDF-tutorial.

 ## Contributors